learn-academy-2022-delta/treasure-hunt-arnoldc94/README.md

 ### 📚 User Stories
 - As a user, I can see a page with a 3 by 3 grid board game with a question mark in each square.
+branch: grid
+Added an empty div to Square component
+    Styled in css to have height width border imported in App.js
+Mapped over board array in state to display Square component for each iteration Added styling on a div that surrounds the mapped squares
+    Used flex and wrap, along with setting width centered both gameboard and header
+Passed the value of board to Square component to display question mark centered question mark
 - As a user, when I click on one of the question marks an alert appears with the index position of that question mark in the array.
 - As a user, when I click on one of the question marks instead of the alert the question mark turns into a tree emoji.
 - As a user, if I select the winning square the question mark will become a treasure emoji and if I select the losing square the question mark will become a bomb emoji.